 What is Dental Bonding?

 Dental bonding uses a resin made basically from ceramic and plastic.
 Bonding can be done on a single tooth or many, depending on your needs.
 The resin is applied to the surface of the teeth, sculpted to fit the needed shape, and then cured.
-Anesthesia is not needed.
+Anesthesia is not necessary.

 When you think of what bonding can do for your smile, simply look at your teeth and think of covering over problems areas.
 Bonding can address these minor defects with the teeth: